Cosmetic Dermatology Services

-Cosmetic dermatology is the route followed by those who wish to undergo a dermatological treatment or procedure purely to improve their appearance.
-They have no medical need for the treatment in terms of their physical health, but a scar, deep wrinkles or other skin problem may need attention because of the impact it has on their psychological health and well-being.
+Cosmetic dermatology is the route followed by those who wish to undergo a dermatological treatment or procedure to cosmetically improve skin health and appearance due to ageing, sun damage or scarring.
+There is generally no presenting medical need for treatment, however, a scar, deep wrinkles or other skin problem may have an impact on a patients psychological health and well-being.

 Cosmetic dermatology – what does it cover?

 Cosmetic dermatology covers a broad range of conditions and situations that can have a detrimental impact on how a person looks.
 These include dealing with blemishes such as: